Struggling to get interviews?

 Ideal font sizes for your resume body content

-And you don’t need to be a design expert or typographer to choose a great font pairing.
-Using a high-quality resume template with pre-selected fonts makes it easy to get an aesthetically pleasing resume that’s sure to leave a positive first impression on hiring managers.
+You don’t need to be a design expert to choose a great font pairing.
+Just use a high-quality resume template with pre-selected fonts.
+This makes it easy to create a sharp-looking resume that’s sure to leave a positive first impression on hiring managers.

 These fonts work together seamlessly to create a sleek, modern look in our Unique template, which also features a simple monogram detail in the header.